H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure Web Apps.md

  - https://APP_NAME.scm.ASE_NAME.p.azurewebsites.net (if the app is internet-facing and in an isolated tier)

  - https://APP_NAME.scm.ASE_NAME.appserviceenvironment.net (if the app is internal and in an isolated tier)

+## PROTIP: The Website Contributor role must be assigned first in order to access the Kudu console terminal.